Audience: Loan Servicer or Collector, Upper Management, Developers, Loan Servicing/Collections Managers, Administrator, Data

 Webhooks are not APIs.
 While webhooks are a useful (and easy) way to receive information, they are not as robust and versatile as entire APIs.
 APIs have the ability to add, update, or delete information, but webhooks can only send information to you.
 As such, they should not be used in replacement of a full API.

 At this point, you should have a foundational understanding of what webhooks are.
 If you feel ready, you can start creating your own webhooks with our help.
-To learn how to create webhooks within LMS, take a look at our Notifications – Webhooks article.
-To learn more about our reports feature, where you can see a history of your webhook requests, consider reading our Reports Overview article.
+To learn more about our reports feature where you can see a history of your webhook requests, consider reading our Reports Overview article.
 Lastly, if you're an admin and you'd like to restrict which of your users have access to webhooks, you can learn how to do so with our Agent User and User Roles functionalities.